 - You will get a sense of achievement: You don't have to advertise the fact you fitted the doors yourself – unless you want to, of course.
 But you will secretly know that you did it yourself, did a great job and saved money, every time you enter your new kitchen.

 - You won't need to take time off work: If you have a workman in your home fitting your doors, you will need to be home to supervise them.
 Or at least, you will need to give them the keys to your home.
 Both prospects can be worrying for people who work full time.
-Do it yourself and you can do it in your own time.
+DIY and you can do it in your own time.

 - You won't have to wait long: Getting a tradesman can be a lengthy process.
 You will need to get quotes and then wait until they have the time to come and do the job.
 Do it yourself and you will receive your doors and have them fitted within a few days.

 - Mistakes can be costly: If you make a mistake while drilling your door, you may ruin it.
 While you can mitigate this risk by being extra careful and measuring twice (or more) there is no getting away from the fact that a hole in the wrong place can be a disaster.
 You would need to buy a new door.

 - It might take longer: A professional will be able to fit doors in no time.
 As a DIYer you might want to take your time and be extra careful.
 It might take you a few hours longer to get your doors fitted.

 - You will need to work around your schedule: You may need to fit your doors on a weekend or evening when you have the time.
 This might mean that you lose some leisure time.